nsidc/qgreenland/doc/contributor/how-to/run-qgreenland.md

 configuring the compose stack to route directories on the host to the hard-coded container locations.

+* `QGREENLAND_VERSION`: The `nsidc/qgreenland` docker image tag to use.
+Defaults to `latest`.
 * `QGREENLAND_DATA_WORKING_STORAGE`: defaults to `./data/working-storage`
 * `QGREENLAND_DATA_PRIVATE_ARCHIVE`: defaults to `./data/private-archive`
 * `QGREENLAND_DATA_LOGS`: defaults to `./data/logs`

+Visit our [storage architecture reference documentation](../reference/architecture/storage.md) to learn more about storage locations.

 ## How to start the service stack